AlexAegis/rx_bevy/contributing.md

 ### Creating New Observables

-Observables usually have 3-4 files besides `lib.rs`:
+Observables usually have at least 3-4 files besides `lib.rs`:

 - `foo_observable.rs` The Observable implementation, which is responsible for creating a subscription.